Cat age chart: cat years to human years table

 A cat age chart can help you understand life stage, but it cannot explain sudden changes.

-Speak to your vet if your older cat has:
+Speak to your vet if your cat has:

 • a noticeable drop in appetite